DiSSCo/dissco.github.io/DataETL/InfrastructureRecs.md

 ## Recommendations
 ### Infrastructure Components (Infra1)
 <details>
-<summary> Click to expland: This best practice describes the types of storage recommended for digitisation projects. </summary>
+	<summary> <strong>Click here to expand:</strong> This best practice describes the types of storage recommended for digitisation projects. </summary>

 <p><strong>Level:</strong> Basic </p>
 <p><strong>Use Case:</strong> As a digitisation manager I want no significant data loss occur and have a reliable system so that the digitisation process is not delayed.</p>